apache/mesos/docs/high-availability-framework-guide.md

 ### Agent Reregistration
-During the period after a new master has been elected but before a given agent has reregistered or the `slave_reregister_timeout` has fired, attempting to reconcile the state of a task running on that agent will not return any information (because the master cannot accurately determine the state of the task).
+During the period after a new master has been elected but before a given agent has reregistered or the `agent_reregister_timeout` has fired, attempting to reconcile the state of a task running on that agent will not return any information (because the master cannot accurately determine the state of the task).

-If an agent does not reregister with the new master within a timeout (controlled by the `--slave_reregister_timeout` configuration flag), the master marks the agent as failed and follows the same steps described above.
-However, there is one difference: by default, agents are _allowed to reconnect_ following master failover, even after the `slave_reregister_timeout` has fired.
+If an agent does not reregister with the new master within a timeout (controlled by the `--agent_reregister_timeout` configuration flag), the master marks the agent as failed and follows the same steps described above.
+However, there is one difference: by default, agents are _allowed to reconnect_ following master failover, even after the `agent_reregister_timeout` has fired.
 This means that frameworks might see a `TASK_LOST` update for a task but then later discover that the task is running (because the agent where it was running was allowed to reconnect).
 This behavior can be avoided by enabling the `--registry_strict`